pryley/site-reviews/ROADMAP.md

 ## Technical debt

+- [ ] **The addon-update filters are untested against the real update-server contract.**
+  `UpdateController::filterUpdatePlugins()` and the compat-addon loop in `filterUpdatePluginsTransient()` consume `Updater::versionUpdate()`, whose response shape belongs to the update server — a test that invents the payload asserts an invented contract, so those paths are exercised only in production.
+The plan: capture one real API response from a licensed site into a fixture, replay it with the suite's `interceptHttp()`, and then test the whole loop honestly — version comparison, the `response` vs `no_update` bucketing, and the `checked` bookkeeping.
+Needs a one-time capture from a licensed install.

 - [ ] **The asset optimizer assumes the plugin folder is named exactly `site-reviews`.**
   `AbstractAsset::combine()` strips a HARD-CODED `strlen('site-reviews/')` off the end of `glsr()->path()` to get the filesystem root, and `file()` (the combined-asset target)